A programme for leaders who want to be more inclusive: to lead diverse teams, serve diverse customers and work with diverse stakeholders.

 Learning how to lead diverse groups to create innovative solutions by seeking out difference and even discord, instead of avoiding them.

 “What do we need from the next generation of leaders?
 I believe we need adaptability, a genuine love of—as opposed to comfort with—change and ambiguity and a broad intelligence encompassing the practical, the emotional and the cultural.
 The capability is there, but we do need to hone it.”

 Throughout the streetwise mba, participants investigate CQ.
 They use the Core and Flex® framework to digest their learning, explore their own culture (its strengths and weaknesses) and translate this learning into changed leadership behaviours.
 Most of all, participants learn from each other, in possibly one of the most diverse groups they will ever be a part of.
 They use the Core and Flex language to hold difficult conversations with peers from very different backgrounds.

 Our online accelerator allows time-poor participants to maximize their eventual face-to-face experience.
 The accelerator requires participants to work as a group but can be completed in their own time.
 They also take the streetwise assessment, which helps them to identify their leadership strengths and areas for development.

 Our participants want maximum access to the city and its leaders; each day is hosted in a different venue in a different part of the city.

-Masterclasses allow participants engage with leaders in London who have learned to work in places where cultures collide.
+Masterclasses allow participants engage with leaders in the city who have learned to work in places where cultures collide.
 They may have had to overcome the constraints of their own culture, recover from knocks, reconcile worlds, stand up in difficult situations or adapt and flex without compromising on who they are.